-4 nX FRONT PANEL FEATURES (all models)
+□ 4 nX FRONT PANEL FEATURES (all models)

-4.1 Mounting Holes - For mounting to a 19" equipment rack.

-4.2 Air Vents - Cool air enters in through the amplifier sides and is vented out the front.

-4.3 Factory Reset/Sleep Mode/Disable Switch - This recessed switch is used to perform a factory reset.
-It is also used to set sleep mode and front panel disable status (see below).
-To perform a factory reset and return all amplifier settings to their original factory defaults (without erasing presets) use a pencil point or equivalent to press and hold the switch during power up until all channel LEDs sequence from bottom to top.
+- 4.1 Mounting Holes Four front panel mounting holes for standard a 19" equipment rack. - 4.2 Air Vents Cool air enters in through the amplifier sides and is blown out the front. - 4.3 Factory Reset Switch, Sleep Mode, Disable Mode This recessed switch is used to perform a factory reset.
+It is also used to set sleep mode and disable user controls (see below).
+To perform a factory reset and return all amplifier settings to their original factory defaults, use a pencil point or equivalent to press and hold the switch during power up until all channel LEDs sequence from bottom to top.
+Factory reset will not erase stored user presets.
 Releasing the switch before the LED sequence is complete will cancel the process.
 Upon completion, all LEDs turn off and the amplifier resumes normal operation.

-Setting Sleep and Front Panel Disable Mode - The factory reset switch is also used to select one of four sleep and front-panel-control-disable modes as illustrated to the right.
+Setting Sleep and Control Disable Mode - The factory reset switch is also used to select one of four sleep and user control disable modes as shown to the right.
 The default status is Sleep and Disable OFF (Mode 1).
-To advance to the next mode, press and hold this switch when the amplifier is fully on, and the four mode combinations will cycle and repeat.
-To select a mode, simply release the switch when the desired mode is displayed.
+To advance to the next mode, press and hold the factory reset switch when the amplifier is fully on.
+The four possible mode combinations will cycle through and repeat.
+To select a mode, release the switch when the desired mode is displayed.